-When I started and then ran my business for 20 years, I woke up every day feeling anxious.
-Then I met a woman and we soon married.
-Through this marriage I became step-father to four young children.
-Over the next few years, my monthly outgoings for home and business sky rocketed and with it the stress and accompanying anxiety grew.
-Roll forward a few more years and shockingly I discovered that my wife had been cheating.
+When I ran my business for 20 years, I woke up every day feeling anxious.
+Soon after starting the business I became step-father to four young children and over the next few years, my monthly outgoings for home and business sky rocketed - and with this the anxiety grew.
+Roll forward a few years and shockingly I discovered that my wife had been cheating.
 I remember the feeling - it was like the ground under my feet became quicksand.
 Devastating as this was, I decided I wanted to try to keep the marriage going, but after a very difficult year, my wife moved out of our home.
-During the next two years I found myself unable to focus on the business and it went into decline, ultimately almost leading to bankruptcy.
-In the same period I went through a very expensive divorce, and toward the end of this time, my father died.
+During the next two years I had go through divorce and coming to terms with the loss of my family, as a consequence I found myself unable to focus on the business which went into decline, ultimately almost leading to bankruptcy and in this same period my father died.

-That whole period was like a never ending nightmare.
+That whole time life was like a never ending nightmare.
 Acute anxiety was constantly with me, and in the latter stages, before the wave had crashed and receded, I had a short bout of dark depression.

-Although incredibly difficult, looking back I can see that the whole episode was a deep learning experience …not that it felt like it at the time!
-I know now that it led me to the doorway of a profound realisation.
+Although incredibly difficult, looking back I can see that the whole episode was a deeply transformative learning experience …not that it felt like it at the time!
+But I know now that it led me to the doorway of a profound realisation.

 When we get to know this 'place', all external mind/thought/body/emotion content loses its power to completely draw our attention into itself, and therefore cannot become or remain solid.
 We continue to experience everything, but now more like ripples or waves on the surface, while we remain in the calm behind/beneath.
-As this happens, anxiety, as all other disturbing experiences that have their home in our mind, begins to lose its intensity, eventually dissipating altogether.
+As this process unfolds, anxiety and other disturbing experiences, become less intense, eventually fading away altogether.